eight04/worker-vm/README.md

 - The result of `VM.run` - throws an error if it is not cloneable.
 - `VM.on("console")` - function arguments are JSON-cloned.

-### Requires net access to "example.com:443", run again with the --allow-net flag
+### Requires net/read/write/... access to

-`worker-vm` is secure by default due to its restrictive initial permissions.
-To make network operations, please specify `permissionOptions` when creating new `VM()`.
+`worker-vm` provides a secure execution environment by default through restrictive permissions enforced by the parent thread created when running `deno` CLI.
+A Worker CAN NOT be granted more permissions than its parent, only stricter.

+When creating `VM({permissions: ...})` with custom permissions, make sure that parent thread share the same or broader permissions.

 ## Similar projects